 Jojo made a political statement about her aboriginal heritage as she regally strutted down the runway, but as Michelle later pointed out some of the application wasn’t tight enough with wig fastenings showing etc.

 After deliberating with the judges, Ru called back the six queens and sent Scarlet to safety before crowning Karen as this week’s winner and telling Art she was also safe.
 Ru then delivered the bad news, saving Coco and pittingJojo against Elektra in the lip-sync for their lives.
 The pair danced and mimed to Bee Gees ‘Tragedy’ in a fairly tame lip-sync, but it was Elektra’s flips and splits that saved her bacon.
-Ru told Elektra ‘Chantay you stay’ and sent Jojo home in what was the right decision.
-Unfortunately Jojo came across as quite bitchy and also took herself very seriously.
+Ru told Elektra ‘Chantay you stay’ and sent Jojo home.

 It’s off to a good start, although there definitely seems to be more bitching than other series….this ain’t Rupaul’s Best Friend Race I guess!
 Early front runners would be Karen and Art with Scarlet a close third.